-When I first heard about the program, I was skeptical because of it’s name.
+When I first heard about these online singing classes, I was skeptical because of it’s name.
 “30 Day Singer” sounds gimmicky, and gimmicky stuff usually makes me cringe.
 But when we were contacted to check out the program, we got access and were pleasantly surprised.
 It’s not really a gimmick.

 They’re not claiming to turn you into Ariana Grande in 30 days.
 The idea behind the program is that it will bring you up to speed (to the “starting point” of really being a pro singer) QUICKLY.
 There are 2 levels to the beginner programs.
 Each contains 30 separate lessons, meant to be done one per day – hence the name “30 Day Singer.”

 By the end of the 60 days (finishing both beginner levels of the program) you’ll know how to sing PROPERLY and you will have a better voice.
 That’s why it’s absolutely perfect for beginners and it’s why it’s our NUMBER 1 CHOICE!

 What Sets 30 Day Singer Apart from Competitors?